--k mode This option performs check-names checks with the specified failure mode.
-Possible modes are fail (the default for named-compilezone), warn (the default for named-checkzone), and ignore.

-- -1 ttl This option sets a maximum permissible TTL for the input file.
+- -k mode This option performs check-names checks with the specified failure mode.
+Possible modes are fail, warn (the default), and ignore. - -1 ttl This option sets a maximum permissible TTL for the input file.
 Any record with a TTL higher than this value causes the zone to be rejected.
 This is similar to using the max-zone-ttl option in named.conf. - -L serial When compiling a zone to raw or map format, this option sets the "source serial" value in the header to the specified serial number.
 This is expected to be used primarily for testing purposes. - -m mode This option specifies whether MX records should be checked to see if they are addresses.
 Possible modes are fail, warn (the default), and ignore. - -M mode This option checks whether a MX record refers to a CNAME.
 Possible modes are fail, warn (the default), and ignore. - -n mode This option specifies whether NS records should be checked to see if they are addresses.
-Possible modes are fail (the default for named-compilezone), warn (the default for named-checkzone), and ignore. - -o filename This option writes the zone output to filename.
-If filename is -, then the zone output is written to standard output.
-This is mandatory for named-compilezone. - -r mode This option checks for records that are treated as different by DNSSEC but are semantically equal in plain DNS.
+Possible modes are fail, warn (the default), and ignore. - -o filename This option writes the zone output to filename.
+If filename is -, then the zone output is written to standard output. - -r mode This option checks for records that are treated as different by DNSSEC but are semantically equal in plain DNS.
 Possible modes are fail, warn (the default), and ignore. - -s style This option specifies the style of the dumped zone file.
 Possible styles are full (the default) and relative.
 The full format is most suitable for processing automatically by a separate script.
 The relative format is more human-readable and is thus suitable for editing by hand.
-For named-checkzone, this does not have any effect unless it dumps the zone contents.
+This does not have any effect unless it dumps the zone contents.
 It also does not have any meaning if the output format is not text. - -S mode This option checks whether an SRV record refers to a CNAME.
-Possible modes are fail, warn (the default), and ignore. - -t directory This option tells named to chroot to directory, so that include directives in the configuration file are processed as if run by a similarly chrooted named. - -T mode This option checks whether Sender Policy Framework (SPF) records exist and issues a warning if an SPF-formatted TXT record is not also present.
+Possible modes are fail, warn (the default), and ignore. - -t directory This option tells named to chroot to directory, so that include directives in the configuration file are processed as if run by a similarly chrooted named.

+- -T mode This option checks whether Sender Policy Framework (SPF) records exist and issues a warning if an SPFformatted TXT record is not also present.
 Possible modes are warn (the default) and ignore. - -w directory This option instructs named to chdir to directory, so that relative filenames in master file \$IN-CLUDE directives work.
-This is similar to the directory clause in named.conf. - -D This option dumps the zone file in canonical format.
-This is always enabled for named-compilezone. - -W mode This option specifies whether to check for non-terminal wildcards.
-Non-terminal wildcards are almost always the result of a failure to understand the wildcard matching algorithm (RFC 1034).
+This is similar to the directory clause in named.conf. - -D This option dumps the zone file in canonical format. - -W mode This option specifies whether to check for non-terminal wildcards.
+Non-terminal wildcards are almost always the result of a failure to understand the wildcard matching algorithm (RFC 4592).
 Possible modes are warn (the default) and ignore.